PecanProject/betydbdoc-dataentry/bulk_upload.md

-3. Use the web interface to upload your data set and insert it into the database.
+3. Use the Bulk Upload Wizard in the web interface to upload your data set and insert it into the database.

 *In what follows, the term “field” always refers either to a column name used in the heading of the uploaded CSV file or to an entry in that